skmin-lab/unixmd/docs/source/utility_scripts.rst

 ---------------------------
 Python utility script for PyUNIxMD input generator.
 In this script, input files of each trajectories are generated from 1) sampled geometry files and 2) running script.
+After running a script, `TRAJ_(number)` directories will be generated.
+Each directory contains xyz coordinate file and PyUNIxMD input script.
 The important thing is that sampled geometry files must be named in "sample_(number).xyz" and prepared running script must be read geometry from "geom.xyz" file.

 +---------------------+----------------------------------------------------+-----------+